ConardLi/easy-dataset/README.md

 ## Overview

-HKGAI Dataset Generation is an application specifically designed for creating fine-tuning datasets for Large Language Models (LLMs).
-It provides an intuitive interface for uploading domain-specific files, intelligently splitting content, generating questions, and producing high-quality training data for model fine-tuning.
+HKGAI Dataset Generation is an application specifically designed for creating datasets for Large Language Models (LLMs).
+It provides an intuitive interface for uploading domain-specific files, intelligently splitting content, generating questions, and producing high-quality data for model training.

 With HKGAI Dataset Generation, you can transform domain knowledge into structured datasets, compatible with all LLM APIs that follow the OpenAI format, making the fine-tuning process simple and efficient.